There are 3 Stages Of Relationships all couples go through. Here’s what they are – and how to make sure you can pass through all of them.

 Psychologist Barry Dym explains further, “It doesn’t matter if it’s your first or second marriage, if you’re young or old, or what you’ve learned in between relationships – you must still go through the same damn 3 cycles of love before you know if you’re truly compatible with somebody.
 If you rush into a relationship, then you can’t fully know how compatible you are in all 3 out of 3 of these phases.”

-The next and second stage Dym describes as the “Contraction Phase.”
-One might also jokingly call this phase “The Betrayal, Let Down And Sleeping On The Couch Phase.”“In this second phase, people pull back into their real skin,” says Dym.”This is when people form defensive patterns and no longer behave as their ‘perfect’ selves.
+One might also jokingly call this phase “The Betrayal, Let Down And Sleeping On The Couch Stage.”“In this second stage, people pull back into their real skin,” says Dym.”This is when people form defensive patterns and no longer behave as their ‘perfect’ selves.
 This is when couples start to become furious at each other.
 I’m always surprised by people’s capacity for shock at this phase – when they start to see one another as imperfect human beings.
 I mean, he’s sixty and she’s fifty and they’re outraged by each other’s imperfections and changes in behavior.”

-Dym’s third noted stage is the “Resolution Phase” characterized by compromise, negotiation, perspective, and TDC flowers.
+This phase is characterized by compromise, negotiation, perspective, and TDC flowers.

 “This stage, though ideal, is not always achieved,” says Dym.
 “It requires the most skill.
 It’s when you find a way to communicate during conflicts and find a way to accept and deal with your partner’s imperfections.
 Even after you make it through this final third phase, you can find yourself recycling the three phases all over again.
 Hopefully, over time, a couple learns to have an appreciation of the whole cycle.”

-Unfortunately, “rebound love” does its best growth in the “expansive phase” – when its weedy and needy vines of desperation, fear and denial all wrap around our brains – cutting off our ability to think clearly.
+Unfortunately, “rebound love” does its best growth in the “Expansive Stage” – when its weedy and needy vines of desperation, fear and denial all wrap around our brains – cutting off our ability to think clearly.
 The “Expansive Phase” is what’s leads us to falsely believe that “Rebound Love” is “True Love” – when it is merely the first phase of a 3 phase cycle.

 We often seek rebound love for some seemingly self-loving reasons.
 Mainly, we’re eager to prove to ourselves that we’re capable of change.
 We seek a rebound relationship in order to trick ourselves into thinking we’re now picking “better” – just because we’re picking “differently” – but that doesn’t mean that we are picking “smarter.”